Ron-Ash/MicroControllerProject/ReadMe.md

 # Micro Controller Design

-8-bits general purpuse Micro-controller design including ALU, flags, program counter and counter jumping.
+8-bits general purpuse Micro-controller design including ALU, flags, program counter and support for conditional jumps.
 I created this project after learning about the makeup of a cpu from one of my hardware courses.
 - Logisim (logic circuit design application)

 ## Development Environment: